 - Precise targeting and a deep understanding of your consumers are the most successful ways to limit SKU explosion.
 If you are suffering from too many variants, then perhaps you should go back and review what you know about your consumers and what they really need.

-In conclusion, to summarise the best strategies for brand portfolio management, which seem to be secret since many corporations still ignore them, are:
+In conclusion, to summarise the best strategies for brand portfolio management, which seem to be a well-guarded secret since many corporations still ignore them, are:

 - Remember, that if you offer a vast choice of variants for each brand, consumers could get analysis paralysis and end up walking out of the store without buying anything.

-- You need to manage the corporate brand just like your other brands, especially if it appears prominently on packaging and other communications’ materials.
+- You need to manage the corporate brand just as you do your other brands, especially if it appears prominently on packaging or your other communications’ materials.

 - Make an annual review of all your brands and variants and ruthlessly cut the bottom 20%.
 If you want to keep any of them, then you must have a good reason – such as that it’s a recent launch – and a plan to actively support them.

 - Innovate less but better.
-Be more targeted with each of them and include your customers in their development.
+Be more targeted with each innovation and include your consumers in their development.

 - Be realistic in your distribution targets.
 Know what will sell where and why.
 Not only are you more likely to keep your share, but you’ll also make friends with your retailers.